johnwinans/Verilog-Examples/pll/README.md

 * `IOB_81_GBIN5` - pin 49
 * `IOT_198_GBIN0` - pin 129

-I didn't found that information in any vendor PDF's or pinout files, just figured out it experimentally.
+I didn't find that information in any vendor PDF's or pinout files, just figured out it experimentally.

 If you want to use `ice40_PLL_CORE` or `ice40_PLL_2F_CORE` you won't be able to